Updated daily · August 14, 2026

 The honest answer, refreshed every day with real numbers.
 Here's what's actually rallying right now, how broad the move is, and what's driving it.

-Full context in today's crypto news digest — and on the red days, the mirror page answers why crypto is down today.
+Full context in today's crypto news digest.
+On the red days, the mirror page answers why crypto is down today.

 The five forces behind most crypto rallies

 - Macro risk appetite.
-Dovish rate expectations, a softening dollar, or strong equity momentum push capital out the risk curve — and crypto sits at the end of it, so it catches the flow with leverage.
+Dovish rate expectations, a softening dollar, or strong equity momentum push capital out the risk curve.
+Crypto sits at the end of it, so it catches the flow with leverage.

-- Short squeezes.
-Crowded shorts are fuel.
-When price pushes into their liquidation zone, forced buying accelerates the move — the classic green candle out of nowhere.
+- Short squeezes turn crowded shorts into fuel.
+When price pushes into their liquidation zone, forced buying accelerates the move: the classic green candle out of nowhere.

-- Rotation.
-Bull legs travel: Bitcoin leads, then capital rotates into large-cap alts, then further out.
-When the Fear & Greed Index runs hot while breadth narrows, the crowd is usually late — a measurable, fadeable pattern.
+- Rotation is how bull legs travel: Bitcoin leads, then capital rotates into large-cap alts, then further out.
+When the Fear & Greed Index runs hot while breadth narrows, the crowd is usually late: a measurable, fadeable pattern.

 How to read a green day like a predictor

 Ask three questions.
-Is it broad — are 70+ of the top 100 up, or is one narrative dragging the index?
-Is it funded — do flows confirm, or is it leverage chasing leverage?
-Is it held — does the move survive the daily close?
+Is it broad: are 70+ of the top 100 up, or is one narrative dragging the index?
+Is it funded: do flows confirm, or is it leverage chasing leverage?
+And does the move survive the daily close?
 The live strip above answers the first question at a glance, and when you want to size a target, the profit calculator turns “what if it runs another 20%” into exact numbers.

 Frequently asked questions